 Our pick of the best garden fire pits to buy today

-Lightweight and foldable for handy transportation, with classic good looks, and doing double duty as a fire pit and BBQ, the Outwell Cazal Fire Pit makes the perfect camping companion.
+Lightweight and foldable for handy transportation, with classic good looks, and delivering a good size for most medium and small gardens, the Amagabeli Portable Fire Pit makes for a very attractive option.

 We love the convolutedly-named Fallen Fruits Oxidised Rust Effect Woodland Fire Pit Basket for its decorative style.
 This laser-cut rustic fire bowl has been intricately designed to bring your garden to life with woodland silhouettes and earthy tones – it really does look invitingly cosy when the logs are in full blaze.
 However the cut out shapes can cause ash to blow out of the bowl, so be careful not to overfill it.